annie-kuo/zoom-attendance/README.md

 - Credits each student with an attendance if they were present for at least 45min.
 - Assigns an attendance grade in percentage to each student.
 - Generates an ordered list of student attendance.
+- Creates an html displaying the pertinent information.